ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ### Best Practices
 {: #activity-best-practices}

+ - Use of {{site.data.keyword.cloudaccesstraillong}} auditing in regulated environment or compliance auditing is a must
+ - Forwarding of {{site.data.keyword.cloudaccesstraillong_notm}} logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM
  - Use of {{site.data.keyword.cloudaccesstraillong}} auditing in regulated environment or compliance auditing is a must.
  - Forwarding of {{site.data.keyword.cloudaccesstraillong_notm}} logs to a Security Event and Information Management (SIEM) platform, if a customer is using a SIEM.
  - Regular reviews of user and API activity logs to determine any possible anomalies.